Parameters

 Data requests with

-property.
+filter property.
 The API supports a limited implementation of MongoDB's filter querying

 system.
 The primary difference is that conditions must use the explicit operator syntax.
 Implicit equality queries are not allowed: